drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Development: a Single Modification at a Time

-Data of high informational content can be obtained when derived from single structural modifications of an initial lead structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/development-single-modification-at-time-973e031c'><i class='fa fa-play' aria-hidden='true'></i></button>Data of high informational content can be obtained when derived from single structural modifications of an initial lead structure.
 The introduction of multiple changes should be avoided because of the difficulties created for the correct interpretation of the biological results.
 The example below illustrates a molecule for which three alterations were introduced.
 In the absence of other SAR, the interpretation of the inactivity of the resulting molecule is impossible.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.